shubhgaur37/TODO-LIST-Command-Line/README.md

 $ python todo.py help
 Usage :-
 $ python todo.py "todo item"  # Add a new todo
 $ python todo.py ls           # Show remaining todos
 $ python todo.py NUMBER       # Delete a todo
 $ python todo.py NUMBER       # Complete a todo
 $ python todo.py help         # Show usage
 $ python todo.py report       # Statistics
 ```

 ### 2. List all pending todos

 Use the `ls` command to see all the todos that are not yet complete.
-The most recently added todo should be displayed first.
+The most recently added todo is displayed first.

 ```
 $ python todo.py ls